fltk/fltk/README.CMake.txt

     You can safely leave these two options ON if you want to save build time because the docs are not built automatically.

+FLTK_BUILD_FLUID_DOCS - default OFF
+    If this option is ON, the FLUID user documentation will be built.
+If FLTK_BUILD_PDF_DOCS is ON, the FLUID documentation will be generated in PDF forma.
+To generate the screen shots used in the handbook, the CMake build mode must be set to "Debug".

 FLTK_INCLUDE_DRIVER_DOCS - default OFF
     This option adds driver documentation to HTML and PDF docs (if ON).
 This option is marked as "advanced" since it is only useful for FLTK developers